The seven major chakras

 Sixth Chakra–Third Eye Chakra

-Sanskrit name: Ajna, meaning, “the knowledge bestowing lotus”.
+Sanskrit name: Ajna, meaning, “the knowledge bestowing lotus”

 Where is it?
 Located at the brow center, about three inches into the brain.

 What color is it?
-It’s color is indigo blue.
+Its color is indigo blue.

 What does it do?
 In your body, this chakra cares for your eyes, ears, pituitary gland, hypothalamus, and part of the brain.